Spectrologer/Chress/docs/STATE_MANAGEMENT_SUMMARY.md

 ## ✅ Completed Implementation

-I've successfully implemented a comprehensive centralized state management system for Chress that solves all the identified issues.
+I've successfully implemented a comprehensive centralized state management system for Chesse that solves all the identified issues.

 ## 🎯 Problems Solved